ArentasMeinorius/FoodWaste/4aprasas.md

 The system update:
 We will have to ask for a permission to collect and manage data about user allergies.
 Allergens will be deleted on request of the user or on user profile termination.

+### On Concurrency view
+The whole system:
+Not applicable, this perspective has little or no impact on the Concurrency view.

+### On Development view
+The whole system:
+Not applicable, this perspective has little or no impact on the Development view.

+### On Deployment view
+The whole system:
+Not applicable, this perspective has little or no impact on the Deployment view, as we do not have any sort of health or safety hazards because of our used hardware.

 ### On Operational view
 The whole system: